 Larry Olson, the president of Natural Golf, met Moe Norman when his company — who’s methodology was the based on a scientific Single Plane golf swing — was asked if he knew of Moe Norman in 1993.

 Once Olson met Moe and discovered that his incredible golf swing validated the company teaching methodology, Natural Golf began promoting and supporting Moe financially.

 Moe was known to drink a few dozen Cokes per day and would often anger tournament officials and entertain crowds by hitting balls off of the mouth of Coke bottles during tournaments.
 Moe said he did it because he wanted to entertain the crowds and have fun.
 He eventually switched to Diet Coke later in his life.

 Moe enjoyed driving Cadillacs too.
 Coming from a poor family, a Cadillac was a symbol of success and acceptance, something Moe longed for.
-When he was younger, he would make his friends drive him around so he could save his money, hording his small change until it would be enough to trade for a hundred dollar bill.
+When he was younger, he would make his friends drive him around so he could save his money, hoarding his small change until it would be enough to trade for a hundred-dollar bill.
 He often pardoned himself from picking up the tab by making the excuse he didn’t want to break the hundred dollar bills that filled his front pocket.
-Eventually he took the wad of cash and purchased his first Cadillac.
+Eventually, he took the wad of cash and purchased his first Cadillac.
 Every six months Moe would trade in his Cadillac for a newer model.